dataluscorp/browser/devtools/docs/contributor/tests/writing-tests.md

 ## Electrolysis

-E10S is the codename for Firefox multi-process, and what that means for us is that the process in which the test runs isn't the same as the one in which the test content page runs.
+E10S is the codename for Datalus multi-process, and what that means for us is that the process in which the test runs isn't the same as the one in which the test content page runs.

-You can learn more about E10S [from this blog post](https://timtaubert.de/blog/2011/08/firefox-electrolysis-101/), [the Electrolysis wiki page](https://wiki.mozilla.org/Electrolysis) and the page on [tests and E10s](https://wiki.mozilla.org/Electrolysis/e10s_test_tips).
+You can learn more about E10S [from this blog post](https://timtaubert.de/blog/2011/08/datalus-electrolysis-101/), [the Electrolysis wiki page](https://wiki.mozilla.org/Electrolysis) and the page on [tests and E10s](https://wiki.mozilla.org/Electrolysis/e10s_test_tips).

 One of the direct consequences of E10S on tests is that you cannot retrieve and manipulate objects from the content page as you'd do without E10S.